Ankit-0202/EduCC_2/README.md

 # EduCC Compiler Overview

 EduCC is a teaching-oriented C compiler that emits LLVM IR and relies on the host toolchain to produce native executables.
-Recent improvements focus on behaving like other hobby compilers that reuse system components instead of rolling bespoke linkers or C runtimes.

 ## Prerequisites